March 4, 2025

 If you’re concerned about hollow cheeks or deep wrinkles, fillers may be the better choice.
 But if your skin is starting to feel thin or dehydrated, Profhilo is ideal for restoring elasticity and youthfulness.

-Biostimulators like Sculptra work quite differently from Profhilo.
+Bio-stimulators like Sculptra work quite differently from Profhilo.
 Instead of using hyaluronic acid, they contain collagen-stimulating compounds that gradually restore volume and skin thickness over time.
-Sculptra contains poly-L-lactic acid, which encourages your body to produce more collagen, leading to a slow and natural lifting and volumising effect.
+Sculptra contains poly-L-lactic acid, which encourages your body to produce collagen types I and III, leading to a slow and natural lifting and volumising effect.

 While Sculptra is great for treating significant volume loss, it doesn’t provide the deep hydration that Profhilo does.
-Plus, results take longer to appear since the body needs time to generate new collagen – usually several months.
+The results take up to 6 weeks to appear, as the body needs time to stimulate new collagen.
+However, they tend to last much longer—up to 2 years—unlike Profhilo, which typically wears off within a few months due to its pure hyaluronic acid composition.

 If you're after instant hydration, skin tightening, and a smoother complexion, Profhilo is the better choice.
-But if your main concern is severe volume loss and sagging, a biostimulator like Sculptra might be more suitable.
-You can understand more about Sculptra treatments here.
+But if your main concern is severe volume loss and sagging, a bio-stimulator like Sculptra might be more suitable.

 Polynucleotide injectables are becoming a go-to choice for those looking to repair and regenerate their skin from the inside out.
 These injectables work at a cellular level to improve microcirculation and enhance tissue quality, making them especially beneficial for sun-damaged or delicate skin.